 FYI – I am not recieving any compensation for this post, I just happen to love Planbook!

 Have you tried Planbook?
-I’d love to know if you love it as much as we do!
+I’d love to know if you love it as much as I do!